ohjay/spellcast/README.md

 ## Notes
 - You cannot move your feet in-world.
-- I don't intend to put much work into the scene, meaning it could be greatly improved by the careful touch of an artist.
+- I don't intend to put much work into the scene, meaning it could be greatly improved by the touch of an artist.
-  To my extreme regret, the label of "artist" cannot in general be applied to me.
 - I had planned to involve accelerometer data in order to track the position of the wand as well as the orientation, but after multiple numerical integration attempts I found that the scheme introduced too much error/drift to be usable.